MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/appx/Remove-AppxPackage.md

 ### -PreserveRoamableApplicationData

 Preserves the roamable portion of the app's data when the package is removed.
-This parameter is not supported with PreserveApplicationData.
+This parameter is incompatible with PreserveApplicationData.

 ```yaml
 Type: SwitchParameter